antondudakov/meeting-notes-script/README.md

 - macOS with `ffmpeg` installed (via Homebrew or other method).
 - Python 3.11+
 - Python packages: `openai-whisper`, `openai`, `numpy`, `nltk`, `google-generativeai`.
+  Install `whispercpp` if you want to use the whispercpp backend.
 - A virtual audio device such as **BlackHole** is required if you want to capture sound coming from the browser.
 Without it the script only records your microphone.
 - [`switchaudio-osx`](https://github.com/deweller/switchaudio-osx) is required for automatic switching of input/output devices (optional).